 Our legal services are praised by People.ai – a software product company that owns a platform for B2B sales acceleration.
 The client was looking for ways to expand its development team abroad, so our recruitment department successfully hired 25+ developers with rare skills, while the finance team took care of transparent accounting and payroll.
 In just 4 weeks we found a perfect office location and established all back-office operations.
 If you consider launching your own R&D center in Ukraine as well, choose Alcor as a reliable partner.

 Let’s summarize the main points about GDPR for US companies.
 USA businesses must comply with General Data Protection Regulation in case they offer goods or services to people in the European Union, monitor their behavior, or process personal data as a part of activities of their establishment in the EU.
 In order to avoid hazardous litigation and tremendous penalties for non-compliance, business owners should take action to meet the GDPR requirements for US companies.
 I advise you to start by defining the role of your company under GDPR and the location of the data recipient.
 After that, conduct an audit of internal documents, plus check the technical and organizational sides of data protection.

-Reach out to Alcor in case you need customized legal assistance for doing an IT business in Ukraine.
+Reach out to Alcor in case you need customized legal assistance for doing an IT business in Eastern Europe or Latin America.
 You’ll receive a team of professional lawyers with international experience, proven expertise in the tech field, and strong government relations.
-In addition to providing a full set of IT compliance support, we can cover all other time-consuming tasks, including recruitment, real estate services, HR payroll and accounting.
+In addition to providing a full set of tech compliance support, we can cover all other time-consuming tasks, including the hiring of programmers in the EE countries and IT recruitment in Chile, Mexico, and other LATAM locations, as well as real estate services, HR payroll and accounting.
 Use all these BPO services to set up your software R&D center and forget about operational headaches.